- Administration and Distribution of Tax Revenues

 - Data Processing Board - Secretary, Chief Administrator

-- Budget Commission - The Auditor is the permanent Secretary of the Budget Commission which also includes the County Treasurer and the Prosecutor.
+- Budget Commission - The Auditor is the permanent Secretary of the Budget Commission which includes the County Treasurer and the Prosecutor.
 It is the responsibility of the Commission to annually review the tax budgets of all taxing districts within the County and to determine that all tax levies are properly authorized.
 In addition, the Commission allocates to local governments and libraries the monies for which they are eligible.

 - Board of Revision - The Auditor is the permanent Secretary of the Board of Revision which also includes the County Treasurer and the President of the Board of Commissioners.
 It is the responsibility of the Board of Revision to rule with original jurisdiction on property assessment rolls prior to the issuance of the real estate tax list and duplicate.
 Property valuation complaints are also reviewed.